 Always focus on quality reps versus quantity garbage reps.
-When you constantly perform the same movement over and over again you will create a muscle memory for the movement.
+When you constantly perform the same movement over and over again you will create muscle memory for the movement.
 Muscles and tendons will remember repetitive movements regardless if they were good or bad reps.
 So, if you are just cranking out reps with bad form then your body will think that is the way to perform that movement.

 Poor form movements will eventually lead to some type of overcompensation in your body and injury.
-Terrible technique limits the strength potential and the attainment of goals of athletes.
+Terrible technique limits the strength potential and the attainment of the goals of athletes.
 Keep this in mind for every bad rep you do, it takes 3 good ones to reverse what you did.
 So if you just cranked out 10 bad reps it will take 30 quality reps to correct your muscle memory for that movement.

 Which routine is best bodybuilding, powerlifting, Olympic lifting?

 First, you must establish a goal.
-Do you want to be a better a rugby athlete or do you want compete in another form of lifting?
+Do you want to be a better a rugby athlete or do you want to compete in another form of lifting?
 Training like a bodybuilder will help you gain size, but it can also make you slow and stiff.

 Training like a powerlifter will make you strong, but it can limit your range of mobility.